KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Hanging punctuation allows hanging opening and closing punctuation as well as commas.
 This implementation only implements East-Asian style hanging punctuation.

+Hang first
+    Opening punctuation such as opening quotes or opening brackets at the start of the paragraph will be hung.
+Line end
+    This toggle will allow or force commas and periods to hang at the end of any line.
+Hang last
+    Closing punctuation such as closing quotes or closing brackets at the end of the paragraph will be hung.

 .. _text_property_tab_size:

 Tab Size
 ~~~~~~~~

 Tab Size allows defining the size of tabulation characters.
 Tabulation characters (inserted with :key:`tab`) are a type of white space that snaps to the nearest multiple of the reference size.
 Its main use case is to align columns of information without resorting to tables.

+Tab size has one unique unit: :guilabel:`Sp`.
+This means the tab size uses the current advance of the space character as unit.

 .. _text_property_text_rendering: